WeichenStars/WeichenStars.github.io/_pages/research.md

 Galaxies are not isolated islands in the Universe: They form and evolve inside large-scale environments, which involve dark matter and flows of gas (CGM/IGM).
 Observing and analyzing the formation of high-redshift galaxies in environments with special characteristics can deliver a long-awaited opportunity for us to (a) understand what roles the environmental characteristics play in early galaxy formation and (b) conduct a ``stress test'' to galaxy formation models.

-My postdocal research is largely focused on a unique quasar field which hosts a node of cosmic web at z=3.2.<sup>*footnotes a & b*</sup> This field features high concentration of galaxies, massive black holes, and the gas inside and around galaxies.
+My postdocal research is largely focused on a unique quasar field, MQN01, which hosts a node of cosmic web at z=3.2.<sup>*footnotes a & b*</sup> This field also features high concentration of galaxies, massive black holes, and the gas inside and around galaxies.

 > **Early & fast disk formation in the cosmic web:** We recently discovered a surprisingly large disk in this cosmic web node using JWST.
 It has an effective radius of around 10 kpc, as large as the Milky Way nowadays (!).
 The existence of such a giant disk when the Universe was merely 2 Gyr old indicates that the cosmic web node hosts favorable conditions for disks to form early and fast.
 These conditions include non-destructive mergers and highly efficient & coherent cosmic gas accretion ([Wang et al. 2024](https://arxiv.org/abs/2409.17956){:target="_blank"}).